 An easy guide to non-commodity costs & the energy triad period

-Running a business can be tough but throw in the winter period and the ever-rising cost of energy bills and it gets even harder.
+Running a business can be tough - throw in the winter period and the seemingly never-ending rise in energy prices, and it gets even harder.

-With ‘Triad season’ upon us once again and non-commodity costs frequently increasing, it begs the question: what impact do they have on your business bills and how can you make savings?
+With ‘Triad season’ upon us once again and non-commodity costs frequently increasing, it begs the question: what impact do non-commodity costs have on your business bills, and how can you save money?

 With this helpful Bionic guide, we’ve broken down everything you need to know about non-commodity costs and the Energy Triad period to get you up to speed.